sanand0/prompts/fragments.md

 List options, mentioning their style, why they're suitable, and pick the best, with reason.
 Then rewrite it in their style.

+## Book summary

+ELI15.
+Comprehensively and engagingly summarize and fact-check, writing in Malcolm Gladwell's style, the book:

 ## Malcolm Gladwell Style

 Explain it like a Malcolm Gladwell New Yorker article.